ddbj/www/_ddbj/geneticcode-e.md

 ### Systematic Range:

-**_Blastocrithidia_ sp.**
+_Blastocrithidia_ sp.

 ### Comments:

-Code 31 is used for the trypanosome Blastocrithidia sp.
-UGA encodes trytophan and UAG and UAA encode glutamate and also serve as termination codons. ([Zahonova et al. 2016](https://www.ncbi.nlm.nih.gov/pubmed/27593378)).
+Code 31 is used for the trypanosome _Blastocrithidia_ sp.
+UGA encodes trytophan and UAG and UAA encode glutamate and also serve as termination codons ([Zahonova _et al_.
+2016](https://www.ncbi.nlm.nih.gov/pubmed/27593378)).

 ## 33\.
 Cephalodiscidae Mitochondrial UAA-Tyr Code (transl_table=33) <a name="33"></a>